sentakumono/MSprint/README.md

 __FAQ__
     __How was it made?__
-      Using AutoHotKey scripts and OpenCV functionality, all bundled together in a poorly written python package
+      Using AutoHotKey scripts and OpenCV functionality, all bundled together in a poorly written python package.

-    __How can I use it?___
+   __How can I use it?__
       Setup is quick and easy in order to be able to use this script!
 All you need is:
       - AutoHotKey.exe downloaded specifically into the hardcoded filepath for the subprocess handler
       - A couple cool python libraries